 Finishing, Submitting, & Sharing Your Presentation

-- Click "Submit assignment" to turn in the project.
+- Click the blue "Submit assignment" button to turn in the project.

 - Important: If instructed, check the box for "And share with class" so that your classmates can view it and participate as necessary.